 Fragile futures: Rural lives in times of conflict

-InfoStart date: 1 August, 2012 End date: 31 March, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 11-014KU Countries: Burkina Faso Thematic areas: Conflict, peace and security, State building, governance and civil society, Lead institution: University of Copenhagen (UCPH), Faculty of Social Sciences, Department of Anthropology, Denmark Partner institutions: University of Ouagadougou (OU), Department of Sociology, Burkina Faso Institut de Recherche en Sciences de la Santé/Direction Regionale de l’Ouest (IRSS/DRO), Burkina Faso Project website: go to website (the site might be inactive) Project coordinator: Helle Samuelsen Total grant: 6,446,789 DKK Project files:
+InfoStart date: 1 August, 2012 End date: 31 March, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 11-014KU Countries: Burkina Faso Thematic areas: Conflict, peace and security, State building, governance and civil society, Lead institution: University of Ouagadougou (OU), Burkina Faso Partner institutions: Institut de Recherche en Sciences de la Santé/Direction Regionale de l’Ouest (IRSS/DRO), Burkina Faso University of Copenhagen (UCPH), Denmark Project website: go to website (the site might be inactive) Project coordinator: Helle Samuelsen Total grant: 6,446,789 DKK Project files:

 The West African region receives increased international attention due to its fragile security situation.
 Conflicts in neighbouring countries now also threaten the peace and stability in Burkina Faso.
 Recently, security issues have emerged in the northern part of the country where the Al Quida organisation AQMI operates, the political unrest in the Ivory Coast has forced migrant workers to return jobless to Burkina Faso and conflicts between farmers and cattle herders over water resources are becoming more frequent.
 The overall aim of this project is to identify key potentials for the strengthening of the relationship between the civil society and the state in order to prevent future conflicts.
 The hypothesis of the project is that a perception of the state as a set of institutions providing services for the population and a sense of belonging to the state, are particularly important in poor countries with vulnerable populations in order to avoid conflicts to emerge.
 This project looks at the relationship between the civil society and the state from the village perspective.
 Anthropological and sociological fieldwork in two contrasting villages will investigate local imaginaries of the state and how the villagers use and relate to the local representations of the state (health system, water provision and conflict management).
 Core elements for a future conflict prevention strategy will be identified through this project.